fisadev/blog/posts/how-to-deploy-a-django-app-in-rendercom-free-tier/index.rst

 What's next?
 ============

-* Any time you need to deploy a new version, you just push it to your repo, and you can use the manual deploy menu to re-deploy.
+* Anytime you need to deploy a new version, you just push it to your repo, and you can use the manual deploy menu to re-deploy.
 You can even configure your Render app to use a different branch from your repository, so you can deploy from a "stable" branch instead.
 * The rest of Render's UI is pretty straightforward, explore it!
 There are plenty of useful things even in the free tier, including logs, usage metrics, etc.
 * The free tier doesn't include the web shell to access your running app directly, but you can still connect to it via ssh using the "Connect" button to the side of the ""Manual Deploy" one.